clinia/clinia-client-javascript/README.md

 - **callback (_Function_)** -- Callback to be called.

 #### Returns
-Returns a `Promise` if no callback given.
+Returns a `Promise` if no callback is given.

 #### Example
 ```js